CiyviParturi1/ReactorSim/README.md

 # FPGA Point-Kinetics Reactor Simulator

-> **Development status:** Release candidate.
-The PC and FPGA implementations
+> **Development status:** Hardware-validated release candidate.
+The PC and FPGA
-> share one physics core and pass the documented native, HLS, Vivado, and Vitis
+> implementations share one physics core and pass the documented native, HLS,
-> build checks.
-Final ZedBoard hardware acceptance testing is still required.
+> Vivado, Vitis, and recorded physical-ZedBoard checks.
+Manual GUI/GPIO and
+> extended endurance evidence remain useful release work.

 This repository contains a point-kinetics reactor simulation targeting a ZedBoard (`xc7z020clg484-1`).
 The simulation core is implemented as Vitis HLS